salesforce/botsim/README.md

 ## Introduction
-BotSIM is a Bot SIMulation toolkit for performing large-scale data-efficient end-to-end evaluation, diagnosis and remediation of commercial task-oriented dialog (TOD) systems to accelerate bot development and evaluation, reduce cost and time-to-market.
+BotSIM is a Bot SIMulation toolkit for performing large-scale data-efficient end-to-end evaluation, diagnosis and remediation of commercial task-oriented dialog (TOD) systems, a.k.a.
+"Chatbots".
 As a modular framework, BotSIM can be extended by bot developers to support new bot platforms.
-As a toolkit, it offers an easy-to-use App and a suite of command line tools for bot admins or practitioners to readily perform evaluation and remediation of their bots.
+As a toolkit, it offers an easy-to-use App and a suite of command line tools for bot admins or practitioners to readily perform evaluation and remediation of their bots at scale.
+Consequently, BotSIM can accelerate bot development and evaluation, reduce cost and time-to-market.

 Key features of BotSIM include: